-The school therefore understands its responsibility to engage with other professionals in Early Help Assessments when a child's needs according to the Local Safeguarding Children Partnership's Responding to Need and Level of Needs framework sit below the requirement for a statutory assessment.
+Schools across our Trust therefore understand their responsibility to engage with other professionals in Early Help Assessments when a child's needs according to the Local Safeguarding Children Partnership's Responding to Need and Level of Needs framework sit below the requirement for a statutory assessment.

 The Counter-Terrorism and Security Act 2015 places a duty upon local authorities and educational providers to 'have due regard to the need to prevent people from being drawn into terrorism'.
-The DfE has provided statutory guidance for schools and child care providers: 'The Prevent Duty' (June 2015).
+The DfE has provided statutory guidance for Trusts and child care providers: 'The Prevent Duty' (December 2023).
 The guidance summarises the requirements of schools and child care providers in terms of four general themes: risk assessment, working in partnership, staff training and IT policies.
-Our school will ensure that staff are aware of the indicators of extremism and radicalisation and know how to respond in keeping with local and national guidance by completing regular training in relation to Prevent.
-Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral via Children's Services to the Channel programme.
+Our Trust will ensure that staff are aware of the indicators of extremism and radicalisation, why learners may be susceptible to being drawn into terrorism and know how to respond in keeping with local and national guidance by completing regular training in relation to Prevent.
+Staff will use their judgement in identifying children who might be at risk of radicalisation, look out for concerning changes in behaviour and act proportionately which may include making a referral via Children's Services to the Channel programme.
 Equally children will be made aware of the risks and support available to them.
-We will ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
+We will ensure that children are safe from terrorist and extremist material when accessing the internet in our schools.
 The Government has developed an 'educate against hate' website providing information and resources for schools and parents to support them to recognise and address extremism and radicalisation in young people.
-Given St Helens is a priority area, schools can seek additional advice from the Local Authority's Prevent Coordinator or Local Authority's Prevent Education Officer 01744 677990.
+All schools will complete a risk assessment which assesses how our learners or staff may be at risk of being radicalised into terrorism, including online.
+Where specific risks are identified, we have developed an action plan to set out the steps they will take to mitigate this risk.
+This is proportionate and based on an understanding of the threat and risk in our local area, the phase of education and the size and type of our setting.